Student safety on campus and in Leicester

 Check out the map guide on how to get to some of the key places around Leicester.
 We’ve highlighted the best-lit streets so you can easily and safely explore the city after dark.

-If anyone has any concerns, they are very welcome to meet Head of Security, Kevin Burrows, in the Security Office (just up the street from the campus centre).
+If anyone has any concerns, they are very welcome to meet Head of Security, Indi Singh, in the Security Office (opposite Gateway House, close to the Campus Centre).

-There is no specific intelligence which suggests that universities are being targeted, and the chances of being caught in a terrorist incident or weapons attack is extremely low.
-It is important that you stay alert and know what to do if the worst was to happen.
+There is no specific intelligence which suggests that universities are being targeted by terrorist attacks, and the chances of being caught in a terrorist incident or weapons attack is extremely low.
+However, it is important that you stay alert and know what to do if the worst was to happen.

-Hide, it’s better than to confront.
+Hide; it’s better to hide than to confront.
 Remember to turn your phone to silent and turn off vibrate.
 Barricade yourself in if you can.
 Then finally, and only when it is safe to do so…

 Tell the police by calling 999.